SergUdo/Telegram_bot/README.md

 # Telegram_bot
 Telegram bot for parsing the weather.
+(Ruby)

 Enter the secret key for bot telegrams received from the BotFather in the file: weather_forecast.rb